-Each 28-day treatment cycle pack consists of 3 active dosing phases: 7 light yellow, coated, round tablets, with "TR" above "0" on one side and "Organon*" on the other side, contains 0.100 mg desogestrel and 0.025 mg ethinyl estradiol; 7 orange, coated, round tablets, with "TR" above "0" on one side and "Organon*" on the other side, contains 0.125 mg desogestrel and 0.025 mg ethinyl estradiol; and 7 red, coated, round tablets, with "TR" above "0" on one side and "Organon*" on the other side, contains 0.150 mg desogestrel and 0.025 mg ethinyl estradiol.
+Each 28-day treatment cycle pack consists of 3 active dosing phases: 7 light yellow, coated, round tablets, with "TR" above "0" on one side and "Organon*" on the other side, contains 0.100 mg of desogestrel and 0.025 mg of ethinyl estradiol; 7 orange, coated, round tablets, with "TR" above "0" on one side and "Organon*" on the other side, contains 0.125 mg of desogestrel and 0.025 mg of ethinyl estradiol; and 7 red, coated, round tablets, with "TR" above "0" on one side and "Organon*" on the other side, contains 0.150 mg of desogestrel and 0.025 mg of ethinyl estradiol.

 The pack also contains 7 green, round tablets, debossed with "KH" above "2" on one side and "Organon*" on the other side, with the following Nonmedicinal ingredients: lactose monohydrate, corn starch, magnesium stearate, hydroxypropyl methylcellulose, polyethylene glycol, titanium dioxide, FD&C Blue No. 2 Aluminum Lake, yellow ferric oxide, and talc.

 21-day pack: Take one tablet daily for 21 days, then do not take any pills for 7 days, and then begin the next pack.

 28-day pack: Take one tablet daily for 21 days, then take one "reminder" pill daily for 7 days, and then begin the next pack.